matthew-brett/teaching/permutation_testing.rst

     >>> import random

 .. nbplot::
-    :hidden:
+    :hide-from: all
+    :show-to: doctest

-    # By setting the "seed" we make sure that the random permutations below are
-    # the same each time this code is run.
-Comment this guy out to see what
-    # happens when you get a different set of random permutations below.
+    By setting the "seed" we make sure that the random permutations below are the same each time this code is run.
+Comment this guy out to see what happens when you get a different set of random permutations below.

-    >>> random.seed(42)
+    >>> random.seed(7)

 ``random.shuffle`` takes a list and shuffles it to a random order.
 Here I make a small example list and shuffle it a few times to show you that the order of